 - Reduce passing.
 Though there are certainly safe ways to pass big trucks on the highway, you should always do so with caution.
 Big trucks have a large blind spot and may not see you in the passing lane.
 Always use your signal, always complete your pass smoothly, without riding in the blind spot, and avoid driving only in the passing lane.
 Never try to pass a truck quickly before a merge; they cannot slow down quickly to avoid you if you cut in front too soon.

 Driving with big trucks on the road is a part of our daily lives.
 There is a lot you can do to avoid a crash.
-If, however, you are in a big truck accident and it is the truck driver’s fault, you should call a competent and experienced truck accident attorney Dekalb County GA or locals right away to make sure that you are fairly treated.
+If, however, you are in a big truck accident and it is the truck driver’s fault, you should call a competent and experienced truck accident attorney in Atlanta, GA, or locals right away to make sure that you are fairly treated.

 Thank you to Andrew R. Lynch, P.C Attorney at Law for providing their insight on truck accidents and authoring this piece.